angelicabz81/gettingStarted/DESIGN.md

 I am able to execute SQL queries by establishing a connection to wardrobe.db with get_db().

 get_db() works by using g, which is a Flask object used to TEMPORARILY store data.
-This function opens the database and stores the connection within g using 'sqlite3.connect(DATABASE)' where 'DATABASE' is the path to the SQLite database file "wardrobe.db"
+This function opens the database and stores the connection within g using 'sqlite3.connect(DATABASE)' where 'DATABASE' is the path to the SQLite database file "wardrobe.db".

 I put in this request to make a connection in every route, and at the end of each request, g is automatically cleared and the database is closed.
 This happens due to teardown_appcontext.